aiez/eg/README.md

 The computing scientists main challenge is not to get confused by the complexities of (their) own making.
 -- E.W.
 Dijkstra

-If you cannot- in the long run- tell everyone what you have been doing, your doing has been worthless.
--- Erwin Schroedinger

 As complexity rises, precise statements lose meaning, and meaningful statements lose precision.
 --Lotfi Zadeh